fedeizzo/camera-pose-estimation/README.md

 3. create a train config file for absolute or relative model according to next sections (if absolute split was made an absolute model should be used, same for relative);
 3. create a test config file for absolute or relative model according to next sections (if absolute train was made an absolute test should be used, same for relative);
 4. create an inference config for the dataset: all steps to align CRSs and scale dataset must be done by hand.
 The procedure used for Povo 1 Second floor can be found in [notebooks folder](./notebooks);
 5. launch the dashboard to deploy the model.
-At the moment the dashboard will serve the cadatastral plan of Povo 1 Second floor.
+At the moment the dashboard will serve the cadastral plan of Povo 1 Second floor.
 Some changes in the code are required for a different dataset.

 ## Absolute pose estimation models
 Currently available absolute pose estimation models are: